ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 ### Skills
 **Ability**
 :    *   Hold a valid Class 5 driver's license with a clean driving record
-     *   Capable of driving both automatic and manual transmission vehicles with confidence and expertise
+     *   Able to drive both automatic and manual transmission vehicles
      *   Familiar with operating pressure washers and vacuum cleaners, ensuring thorough and efficient cleaning processes
      *   Own a reliable vehicle ensuring punctuality and dependability for daily commute to work